daydreamersjp/causality_analysis_primer/README.md

 $<br \ >$

 Although it is true, there is further implication in the data science field: it matters when we want to know the **influence by the actions changing a part of the system**.
-In the example above, *decreasing the Nicolas Cage's films does not lead to the decrease in the pool accidents* (again no proof but in common sense.)
+In the example above, <ins>decreasing the Nicolas Cage's films does not lead to the decrease in the pool accidents</ins> (again no proof but in common sense.)

 But there are many cases that this kind of effect is what we actually want to know, for example:
 - how likely a patient can be treated if the doctor administered a drug,